stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/2-postman-authentication.md

 Note that any time you change the values in a Postman tab, an orange dot appears next to the tab title, indicating that your changes are unsaved.

-To see how the Datadog API and application keys are added to requests in Postman, click **Collections > Datadog API Collection > Pre-request Script**.
+To see how the Datadog API and application keys are added to requests in Postman, click **Collections > Datadog API Collection**.
+In the center of the page, click on the **Pre-request Script** tab.
 This tab contains two JavaScript commands that will run before each request in the collection.
 These commands create the HTTP headers required by the Datadog API using the `api_key` and `application_key` environment variables you set:

 ![Datadog collection pre-request script](./assets/prerequest_script.png)